abhinavbatra06/Hypothesis-Testing-of-Movie-Ratings-Data/README.md

 # Objectives
 The primary goals of this project are:
   - Perform hypothesis testing to address specific research questions about movie ratings and viewer behavior.
-  - Apply rigorous statistical techniques with a significance level of alpha = 0.005 to minimize false positives, as per Benjamin et al. (2018).

 # Dataset Description
 - Movies Rated: 400